CPF Moves To Make Before 2022 Ends: Enjoy Tax Relief and Grow Your Retirement Savings

 Besides putting aside money for retirement, you get to enjoy tax relief and pay lesser income tax as well.

-You just have to contribute to your SRS account by 31 December every year to qualify for tax relief.
+You must contribute to your SRS account by 31 December every year to qualify for tax relief.

 Besides that, you can also consider investing your SRS funds to grow your money further.